captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-But since this is not so – to learn from others when they speak good sense is no disgrace.
+But since this is not so – to listen when others speak good sense is no disgrace.

 ---

-## EUBOULE:
-If your son has spoken to the point, you should learn from him, and he from you.

----

-Both sides have spoken well.
----

 ## CREON:
 At my age I am to be taught by him?

 ---

-I am to be schooled by a boy?
+Am I to be schooled by a boy?

 ---

 ## HAIMON: